Technical Programme

 To check if the printed PDF-paper size is still A4, please check that the page size equals 8.26 x 11.69 “ (± 0.01”) or 210 x 297 mm.

-(LaTeX template).
+The complete list of requirements is included in the mandatory conference template .
 The lay-out of the references should be consistent with the style guide for references in the First Break guidance for authors.
 Please ensure every citation has a reference and vice versa.

 Number the figures sequentially, according to their appearance in the text, and check that each figure is cited in the text.